 - Now, tap the Unread (open envelope) icon on the top as shown below.

 I think I have mentioned all possible ways to find unread emails in Gmail, mark them as read and delete them.
-In case you have any query or just want to share a tip, feel free to drop a comment below.
+In case you have any queries or just want to share a tip, feel free to drop a comment below.